The Need for Verification in AI-Driven Scientific Discovery: Introduction

 \section{Introduction}

 The overarching goal of science is to provide a set of universal, accurate, and interpretable explanations that describe the natural world.
-This involves discovering natural laws that not only make accurate predictions but are also corroborated by existing scientific literature.
-Such laws have historically been discovered through the scientific method, a systematic process that begins with a question and proceeds through a study phase during which researchers gather all prior knowledge and data pertaining to the phenomenon under investigation.
+This involves discovering natural laws that {not only make accurate predictions but are also corroborated by scientific experiments and existing scientific literature}.
+Such laws have historically been discovered through the scientific method, a systematic process that begins with a question and proceeds through a study phase during which researchers gather all prior knowledge {and data} pertaining to the phenomenon under investigation.
 This leads to the formulation of hypotheses, empirical validation, and iterative refinement.
 The scientific method enables the discovery of verifiable scientific truths by relying on substantiated and repeatable evidence, lending science its legitimacy and credibility.

 The shift from dogmatic belief systems to a framework grounded in scientific theory and empirical verification, epitomized by the 16th-century transition from religious authority to human reason through the work of Copernicus, Galileo, and Bruno, marked a fundamental epistemological transformation leading to the Scientific Revolution~\citep{leveillee2011copernicus}.
 Indeed, Kepler's mathematical description of planetary motion, grounded in Tycho Brahe’s observational data and Bacon’s advocacy for inductive reasoning, established the foundation for modern empirical science~\citep{bacon1620novum, westfall1971construction}.
+Critically, the consequences of this verification-driven methodology have been profound in the modern age. {Throughout the text, we use {\em verification} to mean validating a hypothesis against scientific knowledge, whether based on theoretical axioms or empirical data, and we use {\em hypothesis} to mean a testable and falsifiable statement about the systematic relationship between two or more variables of interest~\citep{popper_logic_1959}.}

-Critically, the consequences of this verification-driven methodology have been profound in the modern age.
-Verified discoveries such as germ theory~\citep{latour1988pasteurization}, high-yield agricultural practices~\citep{borlaug1970nobel}, and thermodynamic principles~\citep{smil2001enriching} have transformed medicine, food production, and energy systems.
+{Empirically} verified discoveries such as germ theory~\citep{latour1988pasteurization}, high-yield agricultural practices~\citep{borlaug1970nobel}, and thermodynamic principles~\citep{smil2001enriching} have transformed medicine, food production, and energy systems.
 These advances were achieved through a disciplined integration of theoretical models and experimental validation.